A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Numerical Examples

 where $\hat{\xi}^{(a)}$ is the estimated parameter at replication $a$ and $\xi$ is the data generating parameter.
 Figure~\ref{fig:5} uses boxplots to summarize the parameter biases separately for the factor loadings, factor correlations, and intercepts.
-Factor loadings and intercepts estimates appear to be unbiased and become more accurate with increasing $N$.
-Factor correlation estimates become more accurate but exhibit some bias as $N$ increases.
-Intercepts and factor correlation estimates become less accurate with increasing $R$.
-We also assessed estimator efficiency by computing MSE for each parameter (i.e., by squaring the summands in equation~\ref{eq:40}).
+All estimates become more accurate as $N$ increases.
+Intercepts and factor correlation estimates become more accurate with increasing $R$ but exhibit slight bias across $N$ settings.
+Loadings estimates are nearly unbiased and either become more accurate or obtain comparable accuracy as $R$ increases.
+We also computed MSE for each parameter (i.e., by squaring the summands in equation~\ref{eq:40}).
 Results are summarized using boxplots in Figure~\ref{fig:6}.
-For each $R$ setting, parameter MSE quickly decreases toward zero with increasing $N$, suggesting that IWVI is consistent.
-Factor correlation MSE decreased but was more variable than for the other estimates.
-Increasing $R$ seemed to have a negligible impact on asymptotic efficiency.
+For each $R$ setting, parameter MSE quickly decreases toward zero with increasing $N$.
+Increasing $R$ tends to decrease MSE for each $N$ setting, with factor correlation estimates demonstrating particularly large improvements as $R$ increases.